Competing Mechanisms at Vibrated Interfaces of Density-Contrast Fluids: Theoretical Background

 as only $n=0$ survives the simplification of Eq.~\cref{eqn:Floequet_form}.
 This form recovers the classical RT dispersion relation~\citep{chandrasekhar1961hydrodynamic}.
 The critical acceleration, $a^*_c$, for neutral stability is obtained by constraining the displacement in Eq.~\cref{eqn:Det} to exhibit pure sinusoidal harmonic~(H), $\gamma^*_{U} = 0$, or subharmonic~(S), $\gamma^*_{U} = \rmi \omega^*/2$, responses, which recovers the generalized eigenvalue problem,

 for the Faraday instability~\citep{kumar1994parametric,kumar1996}.
-Beyond the identification of the stability boundary, Eq.~\cref{eqn:Floequet_form} enables the prediction of transient wave dynamics at a given wavenumber $k^*$ within the unstable regime.
+Beyond identifying the stability boundary, Eq.~\cref{eqn:Floequet_form} enables the prediction of transient wave dynamics at a given wavenumber $k^*$ within the unstable regime.
+In practice, Eq.~\cref{eqn:General EVD} is truncated at $n=10$, resulting in a $22\times22$ linear problem.
+Including higher-order harmonics does not visibly affect the results but may introduce numerical instabilities.
 Together, these analyses enable the dissection of the mechanics as the system transitions toward nonlinear interface breakup.
-An example of this utility is shown next.
+While standard Floquet exponents, often obtained through the eigendecomposition of the monodromy matrix, are not unique, they collectively describe nonmodal growth.
+Using numerical simulations, we demonstrate that the modal growth of the most unstable Floquet exponent, $\gamma^*_{U}$, combined with the periodic components, can accurately predict the initial transient dynamics.